Dozens killed after suicide attack at mosque in Pakistan's Peshawar

 Rescuers scrambled trying to remove mounds of debris from the mosque grounds and get to worshippers still trapped under the rubble, police said.

-Khan said said several of the wounded were listed in critical condition at a hospital and there were fears the death toll would rise.
+Khan said several of the wounded, many of whom were police officers, were listed in critical condition at a hospital and there were fears the death toll would rise.

 READ MORE: Blast at Pakistani religious school kills seven, injures over 100

-No one immediately claimed responsibility for the bombing in Peshawar, the capital of the Khyber Pakhtunkhwa province bordering Afghanistan.

-Prime Minister Shahbaz Sharif in a statement condemned the bombing, and ordered authorities to ensure the best possible medical treatment to the victims.
-He also vowed “stern action" against those who were behind the attack.
+Prime Minister Shahbaz Sharif in a statement condemned the bombing and ordered authorities to ensure the best possible medical treatment for the victims.
+He also vowed “stern action" against those who were behind what he called a suicide attack.

 Former Prime Minister Imran Khan also condemned the bombing, calling it a “terrorist suicide attack" in a Twitter posting.